dfelinto/blender-manual/manual/modeling/meshes/editing/edge/bridge_edge_loops.rst

 *Bridge Edge Loops* connects multiple edge loops with faces.

 Connect Loops
-   Open Loop
-      Loops connected with open ends.
+   :Open Loop: Loops connected with open ends.
-   Closed Loop
-      Tries to connect to a circular loop (where the start and end are merged).
+   :Closed Loop: Tries to connect to a circular loop (where the start and end are merged).
-   Loop Pairs
-      Connects each even count of loops individually.
+   :Loop Pairs: Connects each even count of loops individually.
 Merge
    Merges edge loops rather than creating a new face.
 Merge Factor